 Enhancing Diversity Seminars

-, the Office for Diversity has invited Texas A&M students, faculty, and staff to present their research to the campus community.
-A list of past Enhancing Diversity Seminars
+The 2022 Enhancing Diversity Seminar Series is designed to engage the campus community in dialogue around topics and issues related to diversity, campus climate, equity, and inclusion.
+In a virtual format, the Office for Diversity has invited Texas A&M students, faculty, and staff to present their research to the campus community.
+A list of past Enhancing Diversity Seminars is available here.

-Because of the diversity in experience, motivation, and knowledge in the campus community, the Office for Diversity offers sessions for participants with a variety of skill levels and knowledge about diversity.
+Because of the range of experience, motivation, and knowledge in the campus community, the Office for Diversity offers sessions for participants with a variety of skill levels and knowledge about diversity.
 To help participants find presentations that match their interests and facilitate their personal and professional development, presenters have indicated experience and knowledge level(s) for their sessions:

 - Novice - Limited or no experience, training, and/or personal reflection discussing racism, privilege, and other social justice issues and identifying personal biases, prejudices, and identity.